 Ask any parent what they worry about with regards to their children and they will very likely say everything!
 But when it comes to your kids and the rites of passages in life, such as passing their driving test, there shouldn’t be a reason to be concerned, or should there be?
 When it comes to preparing our children for the big wide world, we can have a heart to heart discussion with them, we can do our best as parents, but ultimately they will need to make their own mistakes in life, and is driving now harder than it used to be?

 Although the rates of accidents are on the increase, generally speaking, the laws themselves have become stricter.
 There is constant debate about lowering the speed limit, and in America, various states have very strict laws, almost to the point of being ludicrous.
 But some really useful laws put the onus on the driver, such as the lemon law, which is geared towards people who have bought a defective car.
-You can read more about the lemon law at http://nealefhima.com/san-bernardino/lemon-law/ if you want more information, that’s while there are laws that are geared towards the safety of the driver; this doesn’t mean that we are driving any safer ourselves.

 The Amount Of Distractions

 This is a big one now, if you go back 20 years, the advent of the GPS was pretty new, but now they are in almost every new car.
 In addition to this, throw into the mix the amount of people who are using smartphones while driving, and this is a recipe for disaster that highlights the amount of distractions we have in our car now in comparison to years ago.
 It can be argued that children now, who are almost reliant on their smartphones, will pay more attention to that than they are the road.
-According to https://www.wired.com/2017/02/texting-driving/ the act of texting and driving is getting worse.
+The act of texting and driving is getting worse.
 And even if they are driving with their eyes on the road, is their mind somewhere else?
 And this doesn’t just apply to children, but this applies to everyone now, smartphones are such a distraction that we are all risk of getting in an accident, not just those people who are driving while texting.

 The Amount Of Cars On The Road

-It’s a fact, plain and simple; there are so much more cars on the road now.
-So when it comes to teaching your children about healthy driving habits, it’s not just as simple as being safe on the road, as there are more and more people who are risking the lives of everybody on the road so they can get to work on time.
+It’s a fact, plain and simple; there are so many more cars on the road now, so when it comes to teaching your children about healthy driving habits, it’s not just as simple as being safe on the road, as there are more and more people who are risking the lives of everybody on the road so they can get to work on time.
 We’ve all seen the people who weave in and out of cars on freeways, who have no regard for speed, safety or anyone else around them.
-So statistically, you are more likely to get in an accident now, even if you have the best intentions on the road.
+Statistically, you are more likely to get in an accident now, even if you have the best intentions on the road.
 The idea that you need to maintain your focus on the road is usually because you could cause an accident, now it would appear that you need to have your wits about you just in case there is someone else who isn’t focusing on the road.
 The road is a much more dangerous place now, with people reluctant to let people into another lane, and think nothing of speeding.